 5. Civil Rights Institute

 Occupying Old Mt Zion Baptist Church, which dates to 1906, Albany Civil Rights Institute is a museum which uses objects, documents, and the words of individual Georgians to help explain the fight for civil rights.

 The battle against racial segregation is evocatively demonstrated through the reconstruction of separate waiting rooms for different races at a mock-up of a bus station.

 It covers voter disfranchisement – which remains a much-argued about means of limiting voters at polling stations – to nonviolent protest and economic boycotts.

 6. Zoo at Chehaw Park

-Unlike the Flint RiverQuarium, which focusses on species native to the Albany area, the Zoo at Chehaw Park is a living encyclopaedia of world species, many of them either endangered or facing extinction in the wild.
+Unlike the Flint RiverQuarium, which focuses on species native to the Albany area, the Zoo at Chehaw Park is a living encyclopedia of world species, many of them either endangered or facing extinction in the wild.

 Visitors can join the African Veldt Ride, which moves through the zoo’s largest enclosure, where seven African species form natural herds.

 Black rhino and cheetahs are just two of the more than 70 species on show, while attractions extend to a cypress swamp typical of Georgia’s southwestern reaches.